DataVisHub/gojs-course/lessons/lesson-10-layers-and-zorder.md

 As a result, the rendering order of parts is determined first by the **index of the layer** and then by the **zOrder** of the part within that layer.

-When a part’s `zOrder` is not set (i.e., its value remains `NaN`), GoJS guarantees that group parts will always be rendered below their member parts within the same subgraph.
+When a part's `zOrder` is not set (i.e., its value remains `NaN`), GoJS guarantees that group parts will always be rendered below their member parts within the same subgraph.
 However, for two parts overlapping on the same level, GoJS does not guarantee which one will appear on top.
 In practice, the part that was added to the diagram later will be the one rendered on top.

 ## Summary